wp-plugins/schedulicity-online-appointment-booking/readme.txt

 The plugin is completely free, but the software is $19.95/month.
 You can try Schedulicity for 30 days, or if you're one of the thousands of businesses that already use it you just need to know your biz key.

+= Can more than one Schedulicity user use the plugin on the same site? =

+Yes.
+Please see the section about using the Schedulicity plugin for 2 or more users, found on the plugin settings page (available after install).

 == Screenshots ==

 1. This screen demonstrates the easy, 3 step setup.